ccie7599/GTM-terraform-LKE/README.md

 - This assumes that the LKE cluster is using Service types of hostNetwork, allowing the K8s pods to utilize the VM's network connections directly.
 As GTM will effectively serve as a load balancer, the need for a local LB service is diminished, making hostNetwork an effecient choice for cluster ingress.

+- The region identification makes use of the Akamai Compute Instance Metadata Service, which is not available in every Compute region currently.

 ## To-do

 - Add Liveness check automation